C38C/open_spectral_sensing/README.md

 | 11       | Z            | 21.73        | -        | CIE1931 Z value. |
 | 12 - 146       | 340 - 1010            |  -       | -        | spectral power in W/m<sup>2</sup>. |

-<h3>LEDs</h3>
+<h4>Charging</h4>

+The device will automatically turn off when the battery voltage is too low.
+Simply plug the sensor into a computer via USB to begin charging.
+See [LEDs](#leds) for charging indicator.

+<h4 id="leds">LEDs</h4>

 The sensor has three on-board LEDs: red, blue, and orange.
 The red LED is always on when the sensor is powered on.
 The orange LED is only on when the battery is charging, off when charge complete or battery is not connected.

 The blue LED behaviour can be classified using the following list:

 - Solid on when sensor has not been setup and it is not recording.
 - On for a brief moment while sensor is collecting data, off otherwise.
 - Flashes to indicate a problem.
 See [Troubleshooting](#troubleshooting).

+<h2 id="capturing-data">Capturing Data</h2>

+There are three ways to capture data using the sensor.

+<h3>Automatic</h3>

+Automatic capture is when you plug in the device, and start recording via the ```START_RECORDING``` menu option in ```dock.py```.
+The recording interval must be set.
+Recording will last until stopped via the dock program, or if power is lost.

+<h3>Automatic timed start and stop</h3>

+This mode is for creating a start and end time for datapoint capture.
+You can schedule a recording to start, and/or end.

+<h3>Manual capture</h3>

+With the device plugged in and connected to the dock program, you can initiate a datapoint capture by selecting ```[2] MANUAL_CAPTURE```.
+A recording interval does not need to be set for this mode.
+The device will capture one measurement and save it to device memory.

+With this feature, you can also preview a graph of the datapoint once captured.

 <h2 id="build-guide">Build Guide</h2>